PREPARING DISCLOSURE DOCUMENTS: Uniform Franchise Offering Circular (UFOC)

 You Comply

-We take the time to learn our clients’ businesses and their capital and
+We take the time to learn our clients’ businesses and their capital

-already have a disclosure document that may need work, and we draft
+who already have a disclosure document that may need work, and we draft

-Uniform Franchise Offering Circulars for new franchisors.
+Franchise Disclosure Documents for new franchisors.

 Protect Your